skinra07/PhlipHueLight/README.md

 lights and their state (on/off, brightness, name, and ID).
 Then it print out any changes in the light's state.

-__Please see the document in doc folder for details about the application.__
+__Please see the document in docs folder for details about the application.__